Whether you’re a tourist or a local showing visitors around, add these popular spots to your bucket list to experience the best of the city.

 Shop ‘til you drop

 Yep, we certainly love our air-conditioned shopping centres here.
+They’re a must for every sightseeing guide in Singapore.
 Even though most of them are similar in appearance and directory, there’s nothing that feels quite as good as an afternoon of retail therapy (especially when it’s scorching hot or pouring rain outside).
-Check out our extensive mall guide for everything you ever wanted to know about shopping in Singapore.
+Check out our extensive mall guide for everything you ever wanted to know about shopping on our island.

 Shopping malls, various locations.